-The quality of an embryology laboratory within a fertility clinic can directly influence the likelihood of success, so it makes sense to research the lab associated with a potential clinic.
+The quality of an embryology laboratory within a fertility clinic can directly influence the likelihood of success, so it makes sense to research the embryology laboratory associated with a potential clinic.
 Here’s what to ask:

-What is the background and experience of the embryologists?
+- What is the background and experience of your embryologists?

 4. Billing Department